Priyank Pathak

 ICCV, 2025

-We propose a lightweight, annotation-free proxy for mitigating appearance bias in ReID models, when clothing annotations aren't available.
-We propose Colors See, Colors Ignore (CSCI), an RGB-only method that leverages color information directly from raw images or video frames.
-CSCI efficiently captures color-related appearance bias (‘Color See’) while disentangling it from identity-relevant ReID features (‘Color Ignore’).
+Lightweight, annotation-free proxy for mitigating appearance bias in ReID models, when "expensive" clothing annotations aren't available.
+Colors See, Colors Ignore (CSCI), an efficient RGB-only method leverages color information directly from raw images or video frames.

 Video person re-id: Fantastic techniques and where to find them (student abstract)